WXGopher/gopher-notes/notes/[Notes]Learn_Cpp.md

 }
 ```

-**Functions do not support partial specialization as of C++14**(Only full specialization is permitted, i.e.,explicitly specify all types):
+**Functions do not support partial specialization as of C++14** (Only full specialization is permitted, i.e., explicitly specify all types):

 ```
 template<typename T, typename U> void f() {}   //allowed!